skeletonkey/git-file-history-explorer/README.md

   * [GVM is highly recommended](https://github.com/moovweb/gvm) if working with multiple versions of Go
 * clone this repo
 * run `make` or manually build the project with `CGO_ENABLED=1 go build -o bin/asgit-file-history-explorer`
-* place `git-file-history-explorer` in your PATH, or you'll need to run it using a full (or relative) path
+* place `bin/git-file-history-explorer` in your PATH, or you'll need to run it using a full (or relative) path

 Once a stable version 1.0.0 is reached, compiled versions will be available for each release.